-1. Neonatal skin does not mature until 3 months of age so is more sensitive and permeable to certain substances.
+1. Babies are born with immature systems and it takes some time for them to become accustomed to the world around them.
+Neonatal skin does not mature until 3 months of age so is more sensitive and permeable to certain substances.

 2. Our skin is our largest organ with the potential to absorb any substance applied to it.